Rochester mayor indicted in campaign finance probe

 The indictment dramatically increases political peril for Warren, who was already facing calls to resign for the city’s handling of the suffocation of Daniel Prude.
 The Democrat is midway through her second term as the first female and second Black mayor of Rochester, a city of more than 200,000 by Lake Ontario.

-State Board of Elections investigators had previously concluded there was “considerable evidence” that Warren, her associates and a political action committee supporting her campaign took steps to intentionally evade campaign donation limits, according to local media reports.
+Elections officials began fielding complaints about Warren’s campaign finances in 2017, when Warren defeated two challengers in a Democratic primary leading to her reelection.
+In March, the state Board of Elections presented Doorley with a 35-page report “that found considerable evidence” that Warrren, Jones and Brooks-Harris may have violated the law, the prosecutor said at a news conference.

+“Our investigation began in earnest at this point, but was slowed due to the corona 19 pandemic,” she said.
+A grand jury was empaneled in September and wrapped up its work on Friday.

-Doorley said Warren and the others took steps to evade contribution limits between Nov.
+The indictment alleges Warren and the others took steps to evade contribution limits between Nov.
 6, 2013 and Nov.
 7, 2017.

 “The indictment alleges that it was not a mistake,” Doorley told reporters.